 The DGD Joint Venture commenced operations in June 2013.
 The DGD Joint Venture operates a renewable diesel plant (the "DGD Facility") located in Norco, Louisiana capable of processing approximately 12,000 barrels per day of input feedstock to produce renewable diesel fuel and certain other co-products.
 We account for the DGD Joint Venture as an "investment in unconsolidated subsidiary."
-The DGD Joint Venture operates the DGD Facility, which converts animal fats, recycled greases and used cooking oil, which are supplied in part by us, and other feedstocks that become economically and commercially viable, such as inedible corn oil and soybean oil, into renewable diesel.
-The DGD Facility uses an advanced hydroprocessing-isomerization process licensed from UOP LLC, known as the EcofiningTM Process, and a pretreatment process developed by the Desmet Ballestra Group designed to convert approximately 1.4 billion pounds per year of feedstocks, into renewable diesel and certain other coproducts.
+The DGD Joint Venture operates the DGD Facility, which converts animal fats and used cooking oils, which are supplied in part by us, and other feedstocks that become economically and commercially viable, such as inedible corn oil and soybean oil, into renewable diesel.
+The DGD Facility uses an advanced hydroprocessing-isomerization process licensed from UOP LLC, known as the EcofiningTM Process, and a pretreatment process developed by the Desmet Ballestra Group designed to convert approximately 1.4 billion pounds per year of feedstocks, into renewable diesel and certain other co-products.
 The Diamond Green Diesel renewable diesel product is sold to refiners under the Diamond Green Diesel® name to be blended with diesel fuel and is interchangeable with diesel produced from petroleum.
-Biodiesel blenders registered with the Internal Revenue Service were eligible for a tax incentive in the amount of \$1.00 per gallon of renewable diesel blended with petroleum diesel to produce a mixture containing 0.1% diesel fuel.
+For 2016 and 2015, biodiesel blenders registered with the Internal Revenue Service were eligible for a tax incentive in the amount of \$1.00 per gallon of renewable diesel blended with petroleum diesel to produce a mixture containing 0.1% diesel fuel.
 As a blender, the DGD Joint Venture has recorded approximately \$160.6 million and \$156.6 million of blenders tax credits in fiscal 2016 and 2015, respectively, with Darling's portion equaling 50%.
-However, the blenders tax credit expired on December 31, 2016, and is therefore at risk for calendar year 2017 and into the future due to delay or denial of extension.
+Although the blenders tax credits expired on December 31, 2016, in February 2018 they were retroactively reinstated for calendar year 2017.
+However, to date the blenders tax credits have not been extended and are therefore at risk for calendar year 2018 and into the future.
 In April 2016, the Company announced the planned expansion of the DGD Facility's annual production capacity from 160 million gallons of renewable diesel to 275 million gallons, with an estimated date of completion of construction and commissioning of the project in the second quarter of 2018.
+In November 2017, the Company announced that the DGD Joint Venture was initiating an engineering and construction cost review to analyze an additional expansion of the DGD Facility's annual production capacity to 550 million gallons.
+A final decision on the incremental 275 million gallons of annual production capacity is expected in 2018 and will be dependent on further engineering and cost estimates, as well as the status of government regulations.